moorepants/eme150a/content/pages/project-one.rst

 Grading
 =======

-The grade for Project 1 will be broken down as follows:
+The grade for Project Part 1 will be broken down as follows:

 ==================  ===
 30 Designs          10%